DannyDuckschDev/gender-data-webapp/README.md

-# Gender Data Gap App
+# Gender Data Web App

 ## Overview
 The **Gender Data Gap App** is a comprehensive web application designed to support women* in their daily lives by providing crucial information and a platform for sharing experiences.
 The app includes sections on everyday knowledge, period-related information.
 It is built with React and focuses on sustainability and energy efficiency with a dark-themed design.